 YMCA Equity Innovation Experience Education & Training

-The recent public unrest about racial inequalities has increased the need for an awareness and action related to diversity and equality.
-MPMA will be engaging its members in this conversation by providing two sessions of the YMCA’s Equity Innovation Experience Education & Training.
+The recent public unrest about racial inequalities has increased the need for an awareness and action related to diversity and equity.
+MPMA will be engaging its members in this conversation by providing a session of the YMCA’s Equity Innovation Experience Education & Training.

-Even prior to recent events, diversity and inclusion have been a challenge in the manufacturing industry.
+Even prior to recent events, diversity and equity have been a challenge in the manufacturing industry.
 This training is designed to bring about an awareness that certain ways of thinking, acting, or speaking could have unintentional negative impacts on others.
-Becoming more inclusive can help manufacturers understand the diversity of the workforce, thereby resulting in improvements in hiring, employee engagement, and retention.
+Becoming more inclusive can help manufacturers understand diversity in the workforce, thereby resulting in improvements in hiring, employee engagement, and retention.

 ABOUT THE YMCA EQUITY INNOVATION CENTER